 The following tips can help relieve constipation:

-- Eat high fiber foods, such as fruits, vegetables, and whole grains.
-These add bulk to stool and absorb water, making stool easier to pass.
+- Eat high fiber foods: Fruits, vegetables, and whole grains add bulk to stool and absorb water, making stool easier to pass.

-- Quit smoking, as smoking increases the risk of constipation.
+- Quit smoking: Smoking increases the risk of constipation.

 Constipation can be a sign of a medical emergency.
 People should seek medical attention if they are concerned about their bowel movements.